Dr Ash Willmott

 Background

-With over eight years experience in Sport and Exercise Physiology, in particular the physiological responses within environmental extremes, Ash has worked at various institutions including the University of Brighton (where he completed his PhD and BSc), Westminster and Roehampton.
+With over ten years experience in SES, in particular the physiological responses within environmental extremes, Ash has worked at various institutions including the University of Brighton (where he completed his PhD and BSc), Westminster and Roehampton.

 Research interests